KamyarZeinalipour/KG-eval-human-ui/README.md

    - **Originality, Engagement, and Creativity Rating**
    - **Generated Triple Rating**
 5. **Add Comments** (Optional but encouraged): Provide any additional insights or notes about the annotation.
-6. **Validate**: Once all ratings are selected, the "Validate" button becomes enabled.
+6. **Save and Continue**: Once all ratings are selected, the "Save and Continue" button becomes enabled.
 Click it to submit your annotation.
 7. **Proceed to Next Entry**: The tool will automatically load the next entry.
 Repeat the process.

 **Note**: If any rating is missing, the "Validate" button will remain disabled to prevent incomplete submissions.